 Before I visited Tokyo, I was told that extra suitcase space was essential, which basically means not taking too much stuff in the first place.
 Oh my, this was very true.
 Very, very true.
 Everywhere you look there is something to buy, and the majority is not available back in the UK so you cannot help but buy things – cute things.

-What you see above isn’t everything I bought, which is probably a good thing!
-From Family Mart snacks and a plethora of sock styles (honestly, amazing) to rummaging through the Pokemon Center and every floor of Shibuya 109, it’s easy to lose track with what you’ve picked up.
-Before you know it your suitcase is over the weight limit – oops!
+From Family Mart snacks and a plethora of sock styles in department stores (honestly, amazing), to rummaging through the Pokemon Center and every floor of Shibuya 109, it’s easy to lose track with what you’ve bought.
+Before you know it, your suitcase is over the weight limit – oops!

-Firstly, I couldn’t help but look through the magazines in Tokyo Records (Shibuya) because unless you buy them imported for around a tenner in London or off eBay, you can’t get them.
-So it was nice to pay the regular magazine price!
+A key thing for me was looking through the magazines in Tokyo Records (Shibuya) because unless you want to buy them imported for around a tenner in London or off eBay, you can’t get them.
+So it was nice to pay the regular magazine price.
 Wink Up is all about the J-POP scene whilst H Tokyo is centred around Japanese fashion and culture.

 I couldn’t go to Japan and not check out all their sweets.
 I spent every day eating some sort of candy/chocolate/cake/bread because it isn’t a trip to Tokyo without it!
 You’ll find that their sweet things aren’t that sweet, yet they still satisfy those sugar cravings.
 Yummy.

-As usual, I find cheap second-hand items, but to be fair, I didn’t think I’d find it in Japan.
+I like to look for cheap second-hand items, and I didn’t think I’d find anything in Japan.
 It was one of those things – you’re walking down a street, you’re not sure what street, and there it is: a cool second-hand store.
 I picked up this Cecil McBee Mickey Mouse jacket and these quirky platform Converse for under 600Yen, and they fit me.
 Amazing.